SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

 (1.0.0 release / 0.16.2 release).
 In the 1.0.0 release we also include changes from https://github.com/SwissDataScienceCenter/renku-python/pull/2122 which will be 1.0 of the API.
 The major version is bumped on breaking changes and the minor version on non-breaking changes.

-Versioning is done through the URL, e.g. `https://renkulab.io/api/renku/0.9/`, `https://renkulab.io/api/renku/1.0/`, `https://renkulab.io/api/renku-v7/1.0/` but with the special case of no version being passed (e.g. `https://renkulab.io/api/renku/cache.migrations_check`) defaulting to 0.9 (or lowest supported version), for backwards compatibility.
+Versioning is done through the URL, e.g. `https://renkulab.io/api/renku/0.9/`, `https://renkulab.io/api/renku/1.0/`, `https://renkulab.io/api/renku/7/1.0/` but with the special case of no version being passed (e.g. `https://renkulab.io/api/renku/cache.migrations_check`) defaulting to 0.9 (or lowest supported version), for backwards compatibility.

 In the `renku-python` code we achieve this by having Blueprint specifications for each version, as outlined in https://gist.github.com/berend/fb8fd98be235aec7c6d12782805d7bff .
 If an endpoint has a breaking change, it results in a new (minor) version.
-Unchange endpoints are available in both the new and old version, so each version offers the full range of capabilities and each client can just use the API version it supports, without being affected by new breaking changes.
+Unchanged endpoints are available in both the new and old version, so each version offers the full range of capabilities and each client can just use the API version it supports, without being affected by new breaking changes.

 The `/version` endpoint is modified to return